-If the roots are intact and healthy then repot the cactus into fresh soil that is only slightly moist and ensure the plant is in a location that gets daytime temperatures of about 70°F and at least 8 hours of good indirect light.
+If the roots are intact and healthy then repot the cactus into fresh soil that is only slightly moist and ensure the plant is in a location that gets daytime temperatures of about 70°F and at least 8 hours of good indirect light (see our article on christmas cactus light requirements).
 Use a good quality grow light if you need to give the plant an additional lighting source due to its location or the time of year when the hours of natural light are reduced.

 Once the plant starts to recover you can begin a normal watering routine being careful to only water the plant when the soil dries out.

 If you identify root rot or the beginnings of root rot then you must treat the plant immediately.
 This requires a cutting away of dead and damaged roots and repotting the plant in fresh soil.

 In the article outlining how to treat aloe vera root rot I give detailed instructions for treating this problem.
 As aloe vera is also a succulent the advice in the aforementioned article applies equally as well to treating root rot in christmas cactus.
 The steps you need to take are identical.
 If you suspect your christmas cactus has root rot read that article and follow the advice laid down in it.

 Below is a quick recap of the suggested routine for watering a christmas cactus houseplant.

 - Water a christmas cactus when the top 2 inches of soil dries out.

 - In general, this means watering a christmas cactus houseplant every 3 weeks.